Dani3lTamir/BIOFIGHTERS_DEV/README.md

 - The game cycles through these three phases multiple times.
 - Each cycle introduces **stronger pathogens** and **higher difficulty levels**, requiring faster responses and strategic use of immune cells.

+## Leaderboard
+- Want to know how your run compares to other player.
+- Each cycle introduces **stronger pathogens** and **higher difficulty levels**, requiring faster responses and strategic use of immune cells.

 ## Features
 - **Dynamic Difficulty**: The game adjusts as the player progresses, giving a ligther experience for **rookies**, and a more difficult one for **expirienced** players.
 - **Unique Abilities**: Different immune cells have distinct skills, encouraging strategic gameplay.
 - **Educational Elements**: Players learn about immune system functions in an interactive way through the **MicroPedia** - an interactive wiki that explains every Biological/Chemical element in the game.
+- **Leaderboard**: Want to know how your run compares to other players around the world?
+At the end of the campaign you'll get an aggregated score of your performance in the different leves, submit your score up on the **Leaderboard**!

 ## 1v1 Multiplayer Mode